Boeing Starliner: First orbital flight test (uncrewed)

 landed at White Sands Missile Range in New Mexico following an uncrewed Orbital Flight Test in December 2019.

-The uncrewed Boeing Orbital Flight Test (OFT) launched on December 20, 2019, bearing an Anthropomorphic Test Device nicknamed "Rosie the Rocketeer" and clothed in Boeing's blue IVA spacesuit as well as a Plush toy of Jedediah Kerman from Kerbal Space Program.
+The uncrewed Boeing Orbital Flight Test (OFT) launched on December 20, 2019, bearing an Anthropomorphic Test Device nicknamed "Rosie the Rocketeer" and clothed in Boeing's blue IVA spacesuit as well as a Plush toy of Snoopy.
 It landed two days later, having nearly ended in catastrophic failure.
 The mission was ultimately declared a partial failure.

 After launch, the spacecraft captured a "mission elapsed time" from its Atlas V launch vehicle that was 11 hours off.
 Consequently, when the spacecraft separated from the rocket, instead of briefly firing its reaction control thrusters to enter orbit, its computers commanded them to fire for far longer, consuming so much fuel that the spacecraft no longer had enough to dock with the ISS.
 As the capsule was prepared for re-entry, another software error was discovered; it could have caused a catastrophic collision between the service module and crew capsule.

 The spacecraft landed at White Sands Missile Range, New Mexico, two days after launch.
 After its landing, NASA astronaut Sunita Williams named the spacecraft Calypso after the research vessel used by oceanographic researcher Jacques Cousteau.

 After the mission, Boeing vice president John Mulholland acknowledged that the company had not conducted integrated end-to-end tests for the entire mission, but had instead performed tests of smaller segments.
 This approach contributed to the software errors that led to the near-catastrophic failures during the flight test.
 Mulholland insisted that Boeing cut no corners, and that end-to-end tests were not omitted to save money.
 NASA was also faulted for not pressing Boeing to conduct an end-to-end test.

 The subsequent NASA–Boeing investigation into the flight made scores of recommendations for Boeing and NASA.
 Boeing declared these to be proprietary, so the only ones publicly known are the ones that officials deliberately disclosed.
 In 2020, company officials said they were addressing 80 of the recommendations.